 Late this afternoon, transfer and settle into your hotel with the evening at leisure.
 (This service is on a private basis.)

-Kanchanaburi located approximately 2.5 hours outside of Bangkok offers visitors opportunities to explore Thailand's historical highlights as well as experience the country's natural attributes.
-Here you can combine the classic highlights including the infamous Bridge over River Kwai and Hellfire Pass with more adventurous activitis including hiking to nearby waterfalls or perhaps visiting an elephant sanctuary.
+Kanchanaburi is located approximately 2.5 hours outside of Bangkok and offers visitors the opportunity to explore Thailand's historical highlights, as well as experience the country's natural attributes.
+In this destination, it is possible to combine the classic highlights, including the infamous Bridge over River Kwai and Hellfire Pass, with more adventurous nature activities, such as hiking to nearby waterfalls or visiting an elephant sanctuary.

-After you tour you'll proceed to your accommodations for the night.
+After your tour, you'll proceed to your accommodations for the night.
 (This service is on a private basis.)

 The ancient city of Ayutthaya was once the thriving capital of the Kingdom of Siam and is now recognized as a UNESCO World Heritage Site.
 It stood as one of the most vibrant trading ports in Asia—doing brisk business with China, India, Persia, and Arab lands.
 Ayutthaya remained the capital for over 400 years until the Burmese invaded, destroying the city in 1767.
 The city's ancient ruins bears testimony to the ancient glory of the Thai nation and eloquently demonstrates the skills and heritage of the Siamese people.

-At 8:30am begin your guided tour of Wat Nivat.
-From there, it is a short walk to the Bang Pa-In Summer Palace.
-Bang Pa In was abandoned for 80 years, but later was revived by King Rama V. He commanded the construction of additional buildings including theaters, temples, and monuments in a mixture of European, Chinese and Thai styles.
-(Golf buggies will be provided if necessary to help you explore the palace grounds, although the site can also be easily walked.)
+At 7:30am begin your guided tour of the Bang Pa-In Summer Palace.
+Bang Pa In was abandoned for 80 years, but later was revived by King Rama V. He commanded the construction of additional buildings including theaters, temples, and monuments in a mixture of European, Chinese, and Thai styles.

 Proceed to the Bang Sai Royal Folk Arts and Crafts Center; a short cruise down-river from Bang Pa-In is Bang Sai village, which enjoys the patronage of Her Majesty the Queen.
 Here you can see a variety of Thai houses in regional styles and see how Thailand's rural people make handicrafts such as fern basketry, silk flowers, hand-woven silk and cotton, silk dyeing, and wood carvings.